theaniketraj/VeloCD/content/pages/index.md

       type: TitleBlock
     subtitle: This is a subtitle
     text: >
-      ReFlow centralizes and automates the management of software versions and deployment pipelines.
+      VeloCD centralizes and automates the management of software versions and deployment pipelines.
 Its design is grounded in a modular architecture that enables precise control over version incrementation, branching, tagging, and rollback mechanisms.
 The platform facilitates a seamless